PandaScience/ElkOpticsAnalyzer/README.md

 Elk Optics Analyzer...

+* Comes with a GUI as well as a python CLI
 * Supports Elk tasks 121, 187, 320 and 330
 * Recognizes available tasks / (tensor) fields automatically
 * Is easily extendable